 Final exams are given in all MCC classes, and students must take them.
-Toward the end of each semester, the administration at each MCC campus puts together a final exam schedule for all faculty members and students.
+Each semester, the administration at each MCC campus puts together a final exam schedule for all faculty members and students.

 A student who has done satisfactory course work but who misses the final exam may be allowed to make it up if the instructor believes the reason for missing the exam was reasonable.
 However, if a student misses the exam and has no reasonable explanation for missing it, the instructor may give the student an F.